sindhuks06/SpeakUpAI/README.md

 ### 🎧 Voice Interaction
 - Users can **listen to each question** using built-in audio playback.
-- Clean and minimal audio player UI (no overlapping styles, fully visible).
+- Users can speak in answers.

 ### 🧠 Adaptive Questioning
-- Questions adjust dynamically based on the user's responses.
+- Questions adjust dynamically based on the user's resume.
 - Repetitive questions are avoided using session logic.
 - GPT-4o provides natural and context-aware evaluation.

 ### 📊 Smart Feedback
 - Feedback is personalized and focused on:
+  - Filler Words Used
-  - Pronunciation
+  - Sentiment Score
   - Tone
-  - Speed
-  - Structure
   - Confidence

 ### 🎨 Enhanced Modern UI/UX